⚠ COVID-19 INFORMATION: Vaccine Information, Other Resources

 Experienced Team

-We help families with diabetic children of all ages — from the care of infants and preschoolers, to challenges facing school-age children, to issues of teens working toward independence and young adults being responsible for self-management.
+We help families manage diabetes in all age groups— from the care of infants and preschoolers, to challenges facing school-age children, to issues of teens working toward independence, and finally young adults who are responsible for self-management.
 Our team includes pediatric endocrinologists, certified diabetes educators, advanced-practice nurses, dietitians, registered nurses, social workers and psychologists to give your child the most comprehensive care possible.
-Helping families manage diabetes care is a major focus of our program and the Division of Endocrinology and its affiliated program at La Rabida.
+Helping families manage diabetes care is a major focus of our program at the Division of Endocrinology and its affiliated program at La Rabida Children’s Hospital.

 Our caregivers provide a comprehensive, personalized diabetes treatment program.
 We help you manage the daily basics of diabetes care.
-You are encouraged to use our follow-up outpatient education sessions, regular phone contact, and teaching tools.
+You are encouraged to use our follow-up outpatient education sessions, regular phone contact, MyChart updates, telemedicine opportunities, and teaching tools.
 We provide education, monitoring, resources, and support to help your family all along the way.

 Programs